stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Artificial Intelligence and The Superorganism" – The Great Simplification.md

-as much. it's not going to make it through the   hard weather times as well. and so when the new technology emerges, those who use it,   if the technology confers competitive advantage, it becomes obligate because whoever doesn't use it   or use at least some comparable technologies loses when you get into rival risk interactions. let me take a brief rabbit hole side step here. but while it's fresh in my mind, i think this   [1660](https://www.youtube.com/watch?v=_P8PLHvZygo&t=1660.56s)
+as much. it's not going to make it through the   hard weather times as well. and so when the new technology emerges, those who use it,   if the technology confers competitive advantage, it becomes obligate because whoever doesn't use it   or use at least some comparable technologies loses when you get into rivalrous interactions. let me take a brief rabbit hole side step here. but while it's fresh in my mind, i think this   [1660](https://www.youtube.com/watch?v=_P8PLHvZygo&t=1660.56s)